51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 | 9     | JTAC/AFAC Player (UHF)
 | 10-20 | Unassigned

-A mission may set unassigned frequencies to ATC at the departure, arrival, and alternate airfields or other mission-specific frequencies.
-Missions are also free to re-purpose presets 2-20 based on mission needs.
+Missions are encouraged to leave preset 1 as Tactical Common or Intraflight frequencies.
+Beyond that suggestion, missions are free to re-purpose the remaining presets based on the needs of the mission.
+Unassigned or repurposed presets may be assigned to ATC at the departure, arrival, or alternate fields or other mission-specific frequencies.

 ## F/A-18C